Authentic research with faculty mentors

 Phone: (716) 375-2485

 Photos from previous years' student research programs are available for viewing and for download on our university Flickr site.
-Click on a particular year below to access its Flickr folder:
+Click on a particular year below to access its Flickr folder.
+(Note: The 2020 program was canceled due to the COVID-19 pandemic.):

 Support for the High School Student Research Program has come from the following donors: